 For night shift workers, there’s a lot of research on what type of light you should give them.
 At nighttime our circadian system responds to pulses of light.
 During the day we need two hours of high intensity blue light (between 1 to 2 hours minimum) to reset our circadian system.
 At night time we don’t need continuous light, our circadian system responds to cycles, 10 minutes of bright light and then just regular light, and then another 10 minutes [of bright light]—in intervals.
 So we do four to five intervals of 10-15 minutes of bright, high intensity, high CCT light at night.
 That works better.

-Would the ideal in the workplace be to program the system to match daylight?
+Language of Light: Would the ideal [in the workplace] be to program the system to match daylight?

-The ideal would be mimicking daylight, that would be the best, healthiest option.
-What I’m saying is matching the dynamic nature of daylight: going from high color temperature (high blue content) to lower, and in the same way the intensity can also be dynamic.
-With daylight, the illumination is just too high for regular office hours.
-For regular office hours, between 300-500 lux on the task surface, that’s good enough.
+Talieh Ghaneh: The ideal would be mimicking daylight, that would be the best, healthiest option.
+What I’m saying is matching the dynamic nature of daylight: going from high color temperature (high blue content) to lower, and in the same way, lowering the intensity gradually as the day progresses.

-But sometimes if there’s a budget problem, maybe in the office environment they can provide a lunchroom with skylights or high levels of blue light.
-So when people go in the morning to get their coffee or when they go to lunch, for 30 minutes to one hour they are exposed to a lot of high intensity blue light.
+If you’re doing lighting on a budget, consider skylights in break-rooms.
+So when people go in the morning to get their coffee or when they go to lunch, for 30 minutes to one hour they are exposed to a lot of high intensity natural blue daylight.

 But in order for our biological system to be reset in the morning we need to be getting at least 600 lux at the cornea.
 The light that reaches our eye—that’s what counts.
-Sometimes we have a window in [our] office space, but if you are three, four meters away from the window, the intensity of the light that you get is not the same.
-So, that’s why in the office space—ideally, yes, you want to have very dynamic lighting, similar to what you are exposed to in nature.
+Sometimes we have a window near our work space, but if you are three, four meters away from the window, the intensity of the light that you get may not be enough.

-Not really, no. Light and health is a very new field.
+Talieh Ghaneh: Not really, no. Light health is a very new field.
 There is still a lot that we don’t know.
-But based on what we [do] know, we know that light is like a drug to the body.
+But based on what we do know, we know that light is like a drug to the body.
 And just like a drug that you need a prescription for, how much you take, when you take it, what dosage, how many times a day, lighting works the same way.

 The visual system responds to light in a fraction of a second.
 But the circadian system is much slower in its response.
 It works as a cumulative response rather than a simultaneous response that the visual system has.
 And it cares about the intensity, the timing, the spectrum of the light, and it cares about prior history of exposure.

-So for example, if you are exposed to effective light during the day [for your circadian system]—high intensity blue light during the day—you would be less sensitive to blue light at night.
-So even at night if you cheat and you’re working on your iPhone for half an hour before bedtime, your circadian clock wouldn’t be as disturbed as if you were not getting proper lighting in the morning.
+So for example, if you are exposed to effective light during the day—high intensity blue light—you would be less sensitive to blue light at night.
+So if you cheat and work on your iPhone for half an hour before bedtime, your circadian clock wouldn’t be as disturbed as if you were not getting proper lighting in the morning.

-History is important.
-So for a lighting designer, if you’re designing for, let’s say, a farmer, the farmer’s circadian system responds differently to light than a computer programmer who spends ten hours at the computer.
-So, that’s how history of exposure [comes into play].
+So a lighting designer or an architect [considering windows or skylight location] designing for, let’s say, a farmer, should consider the farmer’s circadian system responds differently to light than a computer programmer who spends ten hours at the computer.

 And I know that right now a lot of people who are into lighting research, they do prescriptions for jet lag.
 So if you’re traveling they tell you exactly [what to do]—[they ask] when you arrive and what time zone you’re in, and they say, “Okay, so when you arrive you go under the sun for one hour and then you come back and then don’t open your curtains or do this.”
 And so they tell you exactly at what time you need to sleep so you can shift your circadian clock.
 It helps you to be in harmony with local time much faster.